 If you start to recognize the signs of addiction in yourself, seek treatment right away.
 A number of flexible options, including outpatient programs, can help you address problematic behavior before it starts to affect your everyday life and long-term health.

 Read More: The Alcoholism Gene: Fact or Fiction?

-5. You’re Not Alone: 80% of People with Alcohol Use Disorder Will Relapse
+5. You’re Not Alone: 80% of People Will Relapse Before Recovering

 If you’ve tried to quit using alcohol, you can take comfort in this statistic: 80% of people who attempt to stop using alcohol will relapse at least once before achieving recovery.
 Although relapsing is hard psychologically, remember that it’s a normal part of recovery with the numbers to prove it.
 You can reduce your chances of relapsing by entering a professional treatment program that offers expert medical care, behavioral counseling and aftercare.
 Entering a 12-step program such as AA after completing treatment can also help you maintain sobriety as you rebuild a healthy life.

 Although the statistics for alcohol addiction can often seem discouraging, the numbers can also deliver hope.
 If you or a loved one struggles with Alcohol Use Disorder, give yourself the best chance at lifelong recovery by entering a professional treatment program with the experience, resources, and guidance to help you overcome addiction.